wp-insider/simple-membership/simple-membership/readme.txt

 - The PayPal PPCP subscriptions will also save the is_live parameter in the transaction record.
 - Minor improvements to the newly added cancel subscription shortcode.
 - Changed the status of the 1st transaction of a Stripe subscription to 'subscription created' for better clarity.
+- The PayPal's new API button options have been moved to the top in the button creation interface.

 = 4.4.6 =
 - Various translation related changes to the button configuration admin interface.